Terrestrials/foomlottery/README.md

 hash: 0x01363769fdab271fb560f09bcb1427e856d4cec173b2f718e3fa6f1fe57cfaa0
 Do you want to test the luck of the secret on last bets?
 (0-1024):
 ```
-now the program asks you if you want to test the luck of the generated secret.
+Now the program asks you if you want to test the luck of the generated secret.
-The lottery can not cheat You.
+The lottery cannot cheat you.
 The reward depends on your secret and only you know it.
 But You can try to cheat the lottery.
-Don't be a looser bot.
+Don't be a loser bot.
 Be a smart bot.
 Run backtesting as experienced investors and players do.
-You can cheat the lottery but You have to have feight in the terrestrial God.
+You can cheat the lottery but you have to have feight in the terrestrial God.
 Nothing is random.
 The lottery uses pseudo random numbers.
 Select the range of last lottery draws to test how your secret would perform.
-For eample type: 128
+For example type: 128
 ```
 Do you want to test the luck of the secret on last bets?
 (0-1024): 128 total bets: 128 (values in M FOOM)